 We shall mainly focus on the process that happens near the horizon of the heavy hole.
 This region is within the innermost stable circular obit (ISCO), beyond which the light hole will plunge into the heavy hole.
 Its velocity should be radially dominated.
 In this case, the relativistic motion can actually boost the exchange rate of Hawking radiation.
 But, we here ignore this Doppler boosting effect from the relative motion.

-With the approximations, the turning point (we only consider one turning point, through which the exchange rate is the largest) could be determined by the counter redshift effects from the two Schwarzschild black holes.
+As analysed in Section.\ (\ref{sec:motion}), the free-fall hole $m$ will receive almost nothing in the near-horizon regions of the heavy hole $M$.
+We only need to consider the radiation received by the heavy hole from the light one.
+With the above approximations, the turning point between the holes (we only consider one turning point, through which the exchange rate is the largest) could be determined by the counter redshift effects from the two Schwarzschild black holes.
 The redshift factors take the same form as given in Eq.\ (\ref{e:counterRfactor}).
 With large mass ratio, the turning position is at

 The local temperature of the light hole with the redshift factor at the turning point is